mui/material-ui/docs/pages/blog/mui-core-v5.md

   The breaking changes released between the two versions are [very limited](https://reactjs.org/blog/2020/10/20/react-v17.html).
 - We have updated the supported browsers.
   - IE: **partial**.
-We have kept the logic added in the past to support IE 11, however we have stopped actively working on it.
+We have kept the logic added in the past to support IE 11, however, we have stopped actively working on it.
 We can't guarantee that it works correctly.
 It's discontinued.
   - Edge: from 14 to **91**.
 The minimum version based on Chromium.
   - Firefox: from 52 to **78**.
   - Chrome: from 49 to **90**.
 We have [assumed](https://developers.google.com/search/blog/2019/05/the-new-evergreen-googlebot) that Googlebot is always using the latest version of Chrome.